kyu36003-source/CreativeMarket/README.md

 ## 📄 License

-MIT License © 2025 CreativeHead
+Apache License 2.0 © 2025 CreativeHead

+Licensed under the Apache License, Version 2.0.
+See [LICENSE](./LICENSE) for details.

 **Built for Seedify Hackathon 2025** • **Powered by BNB Chain**